LeoPlatform/bus/README.md

 ![screen](https://user-images.githubusercontent.com/16600791/32670968-d7a1bf2e-c602-11e7-9f0c-d13d1c07fb94.png)

 ## Use Cases
-LEO is great at solving these types of business problems
+Use LEO to solve these types of business problems
 - System integrations
 - Business Intelligence and Data Warehousing
 - Big Data and Data Science projects